SCONJ: subordinating conjunction

 A subordinating conjunction is a conjunction that links constructions by making one of them a constituent of the other.
 The subordinating conjunction typically marks the incorporated constituent which has the status of a (subordinate) clause.

-We recognize these two subclasses as subordinating conjunctions:
+We recognize subclasses of subordinating conjunctions:

-- Complementizers like որ/or, թէ/t’ē “that”
+- complementizers such as որ/or, թէ/t’ē “that”

-- Adverbial clause introducers like երբ(եփ)/erb(ep’), երբոր (եփոր)/erbor (ep’or), յորժամ/yoržam “when, at the time”, քանի (քանի որ)/k’ani (k’ani or) “as, as much”, որովհետեւ/orovhetew “beacause”.
+- subordinators introducing adverbial clauses such as երբ(եփ)/erb(ep’), երբոր (եփոր)/erbor (ep’or) “when”, յորժամ/yoržam “at the time”, քանի (քանի որ)/k’ani (k’ani or) “as, since”, որովհետեւ/orovhetew “because”.

 For coordinating conjunctions, see CCONJ.